Toolbox Reference#

 SEMAPHORE_GIT_SHA

-: This environment variable holds the SHA key for the HEAD reference that is used when executinggit reset -q --hard
+: This environment variable holds the SHA key for the HEAD reference used when executinggit reset -q --hard

 .